 ✓ Can be used as a primer to multiple top coat systems or as a stand-alone single coat system

 ✓ Decorative and cosmetic – Excellube EC10 is a black glossy coating that looks fantastic

 ✓ Multiple metals can be coated

 Our electrophoretic deposited coating Excellube® EC10 is a black, semi-gloss, PTFE laden coating.
-The PTFE content is transferred to the substrate and provides the excellent corrosion and friction reducing properties whilst also creating a tough and durable finish.
+The PTFE content is transferred to the substrate and provides the excellent corrosion and friction reducing properties.
+In addition, whilst also creating a tough and durable finish.

-Our flexible approach means that we can process one off specials, pre-production samples/prototypes, small/medium sized batch runs and on-going contracts in excess of a million parts per annum.
+At EMC as E-Coat suppliers, we have a very flexible approach.
+Therefore, we can process one off specials, pre-production samples/prototypes, small/medium sized batch runs and on-going contracts in excess of a million parts per annum.
 We also apply Excellube® EC10 to a number of automotive specs and are approved suppliers across the industry.

 Polytetrafluoroethylene (PTFE) is another one of those wonderful things that was discovered by complete accident.
 In 1938, Roy Plunkett of DuPont was attempting to make a new chlorofluorocarbon refrigerant.
 But, he accidentally stumbled across a waxy, white material...

 In conjunction with the General Data Protection Regulation, we will not share your data with any other party.
 Your details will only be used to contact you in response to this enquiry and any future communications with East Midlands Coatings Ltd

 If you would like information about our services or have a specific enquiry, please get in touch…..